Economic history of Kauaʻi: Tourism economy

-The introduction of commercial jet flight to the Lihue Airport sparked the beginning of the tourism industry on Kauai.
-Furthermore, Kauai's acceptance as the 50th state in 1959 helped contribute to this new industry.
-Kaua’i Surf, a new ten-story hotel, was opened in 1960—solidifying Kauai's commitment to tourism.
+The introduction of commercial jet flight to the Lihue Airport sparked the beginning of the tourism industry on Kauaʻi.
+Furthermore, Hawaii's acceptance as the 50th state in 1959 helped contribute to this new industry.
+Kaua’i Surf, a new ten-story hotel, was opened in 1960—solidifying Kauaʻi's commitment to tourism.
 The first McDonald's opened on the island in 1971 along with the first stoplight in 1973.
-Coco Palms, the most popular Kauai resort at the time, was featured in Elvis Presley's “Blue Hawaii” which contributed to the growing popularization of the small tropical island.
+Coco Palms, the most popular Kauaʻi resort at the time, was featured in Elvis Presley's "Blue Hawaii", which contributed to the growing popularization of the small tropical island.
 Native Hawaiians protested many of these changes, but the tourism industry did not slow down.

 By 1970, nearly 426,000 tourists were visiting the island annually.
 By the end of that decade, the number rose to over 800,000 tourists.
-In addition, 80% of Kauai's income was either indirectly or directly tied to tourism by the end of the 1980s.
+In addition, 80% of Kauaʻi's income was either indirectly or directly tied to tourism by the end of the 1980s.
 Most residents opposed this new economy as large traffic jams became a daily occurrence along with the large population increase on the island.

-Hurricane ‘Iniki caused catastrophic damage to the island in 1992.
+Hurricane ʻIniki caused catastrophic damage to the island in 1992.
 The destructive storm led to over $2 billion in damages to the island—including the demolition of Coco Palms.
-By 1993, Kauai's tourism numbers halved.
-However, the island eventually recovered as infrastructure was rebuilt and popular Hollywood movies featured Kauai as their settings, including many scenes in the Jurassic Park movies.
+By 1993, Kauaʻi's tourism numbers halved.
+However, the island eventually recovered as infrastructure was rebuilt and popular Hollywood movies featured Kauaʻi as their settings, including many scenes in the Jurassic Park movies.

-The island of Kauai, along with the other islands, boasted record numbers for tourism in 2017.
+The island of Kauaʻi, along with the other islands, boasted record numbers for tourism in 2017.
 Arrivals to the island grew 7.8% along with a 5.8% increase in days stayed from 2016.
-Over 53% of the travelers stayed exclusively on Kauai.
+Over 53% of the travelers stayed exclusively on Kauaʻi.
 Daily spending per tourist also increased by $4 to $188.
 In the year 2017, over 204,000 new jobs were created for the state of Hawaii—many directly or indirectly related to the tourism industry.

-Kauai's current economy is heavily dependent on tourism with 19.6% of locals aged 16 and over work in hospitality and 10.8% in retail related work.
+Kauaʻi's current economy is heavily dependent on tourism, with 19.6% of locals aged 16 and over work in hospitality and 10.8% in retail related work.